2019 Update - one year later:

 I’m not talking about the whole convention, obviously.
 I’m talking about the expo hall - specifically that other side of the expo hall that you may not see.

 Yeah, it’s pretty much like that.
 But with fully grown adults.
 Everybody is really nice and your friend and wants to check out your gear… but nobody is really your friend.
 And it’s easy for us to forget that because we don’t typically think about other businesses being our competition.
 We just do our own thing and we don’t care what other businesses are doing or what they think about what we're doing.
 But the PASIC expo is a reminder that there are businesses out there that do consider us competition or potential competition and therefore don’t want us around.
 And those are the ones that try to be your fake friends.
-And it’s that kind of weird passive aggressive political friendliness/meanness in the industry that we just don’t have time for.
+It’s that kind of weird passive aggressive political friendliness/meanness in the industry that we just don’t have time for.
 Because we’re too busy making actually kickass gear and making sure that our customers are really happy with that gear.

 Number 3: The Percussive Arts Society caters to big business.